 Yrjö Jahnsson Award

-In 1993 the Finnish Yrjö Jahnsson Foundation established a biennial award, called the Yrjö Jahnsson prize, for a European economist under 45 years old who has made a contribution in theoretical and applied research that is significant to economics in Europe.
+In 1993 the Finnish Yrjö Jahnsson Foundation established a biennial award, called the Yrjö Jahnsson Award in Economics, for a European economist no older than 45 years old who has made a contribution in theoretical and applied research that is significant to economics in Europe.
+The European Economic Association (EEA) cooperates with the Yrjö Jahnsson Foundation in the selection of the award winners.
 The first award was presented at the 1993 Helsinki Congress.
-The winner of the Yrjö Jahnsson Award receives €18 000 from the Yrjö Jahnsson Foundation.
+The winner of the Yrjö Jahnsson Award in Economics receives €20 000 from the Yrjö Jahnsson Foundation.

 In 2010, the EEA and the Yrjö Jahnsson Foundation decided to change the selection procedure.
 The selection committee, composed of five members, since 2010, proposes one (or two candidates) for the award to the EEA Executive Committee.
 The selection committee also informs the EEA Executive Committee of how the decision was reached, the motivation for the nominated candidates, as well as a list of any other candidates that were considered during the last stages of the process as potential winners of the award.
 The EEA Executive Committee and the Yrjö Jahnsson Foundation then endorse the proposal of award winner(s).
 If for some reason the proposed winner is not endorsed, the EEA Executive Committee asks the selection committee to reconsider its proposal.
 The winner is no longer announced at the annual EEA congress (although he/she is presented with award here), but immediately after the endorsement.
-The announcement is posted on EEA and Yrjö Jahnsson Foundation websites
+The announcement is posted on EEA and Yrjö Jahnsson Foundation websites.

-The 2013 Yrjö Jahnsson Award
+The 2015 Yrjö Jahnsson Award